X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Data analysis Results

+To confirm that the observation was conducted within the HB, we extracted the dynamical power spectrum (DPS) using the \astr-LAXPC data.
+We extracted a power spectrum from the detected events in the 3--30~keV band in 100~s long time slices between the frequencies of 1--100~Hz and depict the evolution of the power in various frequencies in Figure~\ref{fig:dps}.
+The DPS clearly highlights the presence of the low-frequency broadband noise and an evolving oscillation at 20--30 Hz (referred to as HB oscillation or HBO), indicative of the source being in the HB.

+To compare the timing properties of the source during \astr\ and \nustar\ observations, we divided the observations into HID resolved zones.
+We normalized the count rates and the hardness to Crab units and then divided the \nustar\ crab-normalized HID into 6 equally spaced zones based on the Crab-normalized count rates.
+These intervals are marked in the figure~\ref{fig:hid} after rescaling the count rates to the observed values.
+Corresponding intervals are also plotted in the \astr\ HID for direct comparison (after rescaling the Crab normalized intervals back to observed values), but we note that the \astr\ observations only span zones 1-5, while the fourth \nustar\ observation also spans zone 6.

-From \astr-LAXPC observation, we have extracted rms-normalized and Poisson-noise subtracted power density spectrum (PDS) in the 3--30~keV energy range after removing data gaps and count drops due to telemetry losses.
+From the \astr-LAXPC observation, we have extracted the rms-normalized, and Poisson-noise subtracted power density spectrum (PDS) for each HID zone in the 3--30~keV energy range after removing data gaps and count rate drops due to telemetry losses.
 Each PDS is fitted separately using a combination of power-law and multiple Lorentzians in the frequency range of 0.05--100~Hz.
-From the best-fit model components, total fractional rms, QPO frequencies, and their fractional rms are calculated.
-Fitted parameter values for PDS corresponding to different zones are provided in Table~\ref{tab:z-resolved-pds}.
+From the best-fit model components, total fractional rms, QPO frequencies, and their fractional rms were calculated.
+Fitted parameter values for the PDS corresponding to different zones are provided in Table~\ref{tab:z-resolved-pds}.
+The extent of zone 3 is broad, and thus, a double-peaked feature was detected in PDS.
+These features correspond to a single HBO, which shows a strong evolution (see figure~\ref{fig:dps} between the times 12000-15000~s).

-To ensure consistency and to corroborate the branch-resolved spectroscopic results from \nustar, we analyzed the 3--30~keV \nustar\ cospectra for each of the zones \citep{2018ApJS..236...13H}.
+Similarly, we analyzed the 3--30~keV \nustar\ co-spectra for each of the zones \citep{2018ApJS..236...13H}.
 The cospectrum is the real part of the cross-spectrum, and these were generated using 32~s segments with \texttt{Stingray} utilizing data from the two independent detectors (FPMA and FPMB); in this case, uncorrelated variability such as dead time effects, which can be significant for \nustar, is eliminated \citep{2018ApJS..236...13H,2019JOSS....4.1393H,2019ApJ...881...39H}.
-The cospectra were well described by the combination of a zero-centred Lorentzian (i.e., centroid frequency of $0$~Hz) to describe the broadband noise and a Lorentzian to describe the QPO.
-In the case of Zone 6, where QPO parameters were unconstrained, perhaps due to low statistics.
+The cospectra were well described by a zero-centred Lorentzian (i.e., centroid frequency of $0$~Hz) to describe the broadband noise and a Lorentzian to describe the QPO.
+In the case of zones 5 and 6, the narrow Lorentzian parameters were unconstrained, perhaps due to low statistics.
 We report the timing parameters from the cospectra in Table~\ref{tab:z-resolved-pds}.